saschiwy/HeicConverter/Readme.md

 ## Features

-- Convert all HEIC files to jpg in a folder
+- Convert all HEIC files to jpg in a folder and sub-folders recursively
+- Skips already existing conversions
 - Keep Metadata of the original file

 ## Usage